UWFront-End-Cert/html200-adopt-a-dog/README.md

 LAST UPDATE 03/17/2021
 Assignment Lesson 09 - Milestone 3 assignment

-Implementing jQuery API was the chanllenge of this week's assignment.
+Implementing jQuery API was the challenge of this week's assignment.